 Criteria covering "hidden" or non-visible disabilities

 You will be automatically eligible for a blue badge if you receive Personal Independence Payments for Planning and following a journey at 10 points in the "planning and following a journey" descriptor (section E) which states "You cannot undertake any journey because it would cause you overwhelming psychological distress".
 No other amount of points and no other descriptors will automatically entitle you to a blue badge.

-If you do not receive the qualifying score you can still apply and you will need to fully complete an application form about your non-visible disability and we will fully assess your application against the current blue badge criteria.
+If you do not receive the qualifying benefits you can still apply and will need to fully complete an application form about your non-visible disability and we will fully assess your application against the current blue badge criteria.
 You will need to answer all the questions in the non-visible criteria.
 You must also supply professional evidence to support your application and to explain your answers as to why a journey between a vehicle and a destination would be difficult.
 By professional evidence, we mean letters and reports from doctors, consultants, occupational therapists, physiotherapist, psychologists, Special Educational Needs reports, SEND reports etc.